JudithLamb/Cluster-tracking/README.md

 cos_DF.to_parquet("Data/cosine_60.gzip", compression="gzip")
 ```

 We then filtered the similaritry matrices according to a threshold.
-This threshold is chosen over all the matrices in order to reduce the number of edges in the networks while obtaining a minimum number of isolated patients.
-From the matrices constructed with the simulated sample, we choose a threshold of 0.7 because this is where we observe the fastest decrease in the number of edges and there is only a small number of isolated patients (see figure below).
+This threshold is chosen in order to reduce the number of edges in the networks while obtaining a minimum number of isolated patients.
+From the matrices constructed with the simulated sample, we choose a threshold of 0.7 because this is the threshold for which we observe the fastest decrease in the number of edges and there is only a small number of isolated patients (see figure below).

 ![example visualization](Figure/cosine_threshold.png)

 From each filtered matrix, we obtained a patient network in which patients are connected only if they have a Cosine similarity $\ge 0.7$.
-The patient network at 60 years of age is represented in the figure below.
+The patient network containing 60 years old patients is represented in the figure below.

 ![example visualization](Figure/network_60.png)